viniciusmeneses/food-search/README.md

 > Discover the nutritional information of 700,000+ foods!

-**food-search** is a *open-source* project which uses the [Edaman API](https://developer.edamam.com/) to browse and retrieve the nutritional information and brand of any food or meal searched.
+**food-search** is a *open-source* project which uses [Edaman API](https://developer.edamam.com/) to browse and retrieve the nutritional information and brand of any food or meal searched.
 The API contains a [Food Database](https://developer.edamam.com/food-database-api) with over 700,000 foods, restaurant items, fast foods and package foods.

 ## Using